krupeshrved/krupeshrved.github.io/index.markdown

 ## Achievements

+  - Received __Merit Scholarship Award__ at IIMA's PGPX Program for academic excellence and all-round performance
   - Admitted into the prestigious __MSEE Honors Program__ for doing outstanding research with the ANRG Group
   - Top 1% among 1200 incoming students to receive the __USC Dean’s Fellowship Award__ (~$5100 tuition waiver)
   - Awarded the __J.R.D Tata Scholarship__ twice during the second and third years of undergraduate engineering